 Katherine M. Hertlein

-Professor for the Marriage and Family Therapy Program
+Professor for the Couple and Family Therapy Program

 Expertise: Infidelity, Sex Therapy, Child and Adolescent Therapy, Technology and Relationships, Internet Infidelity, High-Risk Sexual Behavior

 Katherine M. Hertlein is a globally recognized researcher studying sexuality, technology, and its effects on couples.
 As she examines the role of technology in couple and family life, Hertlein has developed the first multi-theoretical model on this issue.

 In addition to technology and relationships, Hertlein’s other areas of expertise include infidelity, sexuality, high-risk sexual behavior, child and adolescent therapy, and cyber issues in couple and family therapy.
 She is a licensed marriage and family therapist, an American Association for Marriage and Family Therapy Approved Supervisor, and a PREPARE/ENRICH Certified Counselor.

 Hertlein has co-authored 8 books, including Handbook for the Clinical Treatment of Infidelity, The Therapist’s Notebook for Family Healthcare, Handbook for the Treatment of Infidelity, Systemic Sex Therapy, and A Clinician’s Guide to Systemic Sex Therapy, which are used in many couples and family therapy training programs around the United States.
 She has published more than 60 articles in the notable journals in her field, contributed over 40 chapters to books, and serves on the editorial boards for several academic journals.
 She was recently appointed as the editor-in-chief of the Journal of Couple and Relationship Therapy.